 “The hearing areas of the brain shrink in age-related hearing loss,” said Sharma.
 “Centers of the brain that are typically used for higher-level decision-making are then activated in just hearing sounds.
 These compensatory changes increase the overall load on the brains of aging adults.
 Compensatory brain reorganisation secondary to hearing loss may also explain recent reports in the literature that show age-related hearing loss is significantly correlated with dementia.”

 What Can You Do To Help Prevent Hearing Loss and Brain Shrinkage?

 Interestingly, studies have shown changes in brain structure may occur as soon as three months after the onset of hearing loss and could be reversible by a well-fitted hearing aid.

-If the association between hearing loss and cognitive decline is causal, it follows that rehabilitation for hearing loss has the potential to positively impact cognitive decline.
+If the association between hearing loss and cognitive decline is causal, rehabilitation for hearing loss can positively impact cognitive decline.

 Hearing loss should not be dismissed as a normal part of aging and instead treated for structural changes in the brain.

-What Can Be Done To Help Prevent Dementia Cognitive Decline?
+What Can We Do to Help Prevent Dementia Cognitive Decline?

-According to Dementia prevention, intervention, and care: 2020 report of the Lancet Commission modifying 12 risk factors might prevent or delay up to 40% of dementias.
+According to a 2020 report by the Lancet Commission, modifying 12 risk factors might prevent or delay up to 40% of dementias.
 Modifiable risk factors include: